 Hours of full-time patient care experience: 2723-6748

 Compare your scores and patient care with the middle ranges listed above.
 Target areas where you fall below the listed range.
 Demonstrate a passion for the profession and a clear understanding of the PA role.
 The most competitive applicants strongly align to our program mission and values of academic excellence, diversity, leadership, life experience, and service.
 While we do not have a minimum, GPA or GRE, if your academic performance falls significantly below our lowest range, you will need to work to improve those scores to be a competitive applicant.

 The Duke PA Program is 24 months split between the pre-clinical and clinical phases of the program.

 There is a $60 fee for submitting the supplemental application.
 This fee is waived for active military or veteran applicants, as well as those who qualify for the CASPA fee waiver (proof of CASPA fee waiver eligibility must be submitted before supplemental application).

 The Duke Physician Assistant Program does require applicants to have completed a bachelor’s degree from a regionally accredited college.
 Degrees in progress are considered as long as the completion date is prior to matriculation.

 We do not require any specific major.
 A science degree may result in a higher number of natural science credit hours, but is not required.
 Applications with just the minimum prerequesite science courses are less competitive, so be sure to look at our class statistics and compare where you are with your total science credits to assess your own application.

 Yes.
-We accept prerequisites from any regionally accredited university or college, online or in person, including community colleges.
+We accept prerequisite courses and labs from any regionally accredited university or college, online or in person, including community colleges.